-- Why do we need foster carers in Aberdeenshire?
+Why do children need foster carers?

 Children come into foster care for various reasons, but mainly for their own health and safety.
 Sometimes there are problems at home and breakdowns in family relationships.
 Some children may be neglected or abused in other ways.
 There may have been a sudden family illness and there are no other relatives available to help out.

 Sometimes care is needed at short notice when there is a crisis situation, or for just a few days or weeks.
 Sometimes a child needs a home for a few months, or even years.
-As well as these types of fostering carers are also needed to offer regular weekend and/or holiday respite care.
+As well as these types of fostering, carers are also needed to offer regular weekend and/or holiday respite care.